Bet Types – Our Guide to the Different Wagers Available

 Variety of online bets overviewSingle bets are appropriate for both seasoned punters and those who are new to the world of sports betting.
 They come with less risk compared to multiple bets, and the stake comprises one unit, which is not the case with full cover bets.
 It’s simple and straightforward with singles – either your selection wins and gives you profit, or it fails.

 One more reason punters, particularly newbies, enjoy single bets is that it is very simple to work out what the theoretical winnings will be.
 All you have to do is multiply the odds by your stake and you will see how much you will get in a potential return.
-Below you can read brief guidance for the most popular types of single bets available on the internet.
+Below you can read brief guidance for the most popular types of single bets available at the best rated betting sites in the UK:

 Head to Head